thisisdavidbell/hello-ocp/README.md

 - Push the change to the public repo, or just change locallt.
 - Remember the git commit message

+- in UI
   - Select Administrator Perspective
   - Select Builds->BuildConfigs
   - Select Rebuild
   - View the build under Builds
   - Note the newly running build shows the new commit message.

+- on CLI
+Note: you must have committed the change in git locally and pushed to git (presume oc new-app . spotted this is git and now uses git server?)
+  - `oc get build`
+  - `oc start-build hello-ocp`
+  - `oc get builds`

 _TODO_ check this works for CLI local source approach too